open-mmlab/mmsegmentation/docs/en/advanced_guides/datasets.md

 the path of dataset images and labels.
 Next we would introduce some commonly used interfaces in MMSegmentation 1.x dataset class, methods of loading data information and modifying dataset classes in base dataset class, and relationship between dataset and the data transform pipeline.

-## Commonly Interfaces
+## Common Interfaces

-Take Cityscapes for example, if you want to run the example below, please download and [preprocess](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/en/user_guides/2_dataset_prepare.md#cityscapes)
+Take Cityscapes as an example, if you want to run the example, please download and [preprocess](https://github.com/open-mmlab/mmsegmentation/blob/dev-1.x/docs/en/user_guides/2_dataset_prepare.md#cityscapes)
-Cityscapes dataset in `data` directory first.
+Cityscapes dataset in `data` directory first, before running the demo code:

 Instantiate Cityscapes training dataset: